CloudiFacturing/cfpy/README.md

 * `cfpy.GssClient`: Client for accessing the generic storage services (GSS)
 * `cfpy.HpcImagesClient`: Client for registering Singularity images with the CloudFlow HPC client
+* `cfpy.WfmClient`: Client for interacting with the workflow manager (does not yet expose the full WFM functionality)

 ## Requirements
 Requires Python 2.7 or Python 3.x.